 Joseph M. Kahn received the A.B., M.A. and Ph.D. degrees in Physics from U.C.
 Berkeley in 1981, 1983 and 1986, respectively.
 From 1987-1990, he was at AT&T Bell Laboratories, Crawford Hill Laboratory, in Holmdel, NJ.
 He demonstrated multi-Gbit/s coherent optical fiber transmission systems, setting world records for receiver sensitivity.
 From 1990-2003, he was on the faculty of the Department of Electrical Engineering and Computer Sciences at U.C.
 Berkeley, performing research on optical and wireless communications.
 Since 2003, he has been a Professor of Electrical Engineering at Stanford University, where he heads the Optical Communications Group.
 His current research interests include: fiber-based imaging, spatial multiplexing, rate-adaptive and spectrally efficient modulation and coding methods, coherent detection and associated digital signal processing algorithms, digital compensation of fiber nonlinearity, and free-space systems.
 Professor Kahn received the National Science Foundation Presidential Young Investigator Award in 1991.
 He is a Fellow of the IEEE.
 From 1993-2000, he served as a Technical Editor of IEEE Personal Communications Magazine.
-Since 2009, he has been an Associate Editor of IEEE/OSA Journal of Optical Communications and Networking.
+From 2009-2014, he was an Associate Editor of IEEE/OSA Journal of Optical Communications and Networking.
 In 2000, he helped found StrataLight Communications, where he served as Chief Scientist from 2000-2003.
 StrataLight was acquired by Opnext, Inc. in 2009.

 Back to Joseph M. Kahn's home page

 Last modified: March 9, 2017.